restic/restic/doc/faq.rst

 order to clean it up, the command ``restic prune`` can be used.
 The cause of this bug is not yet known.

-I ran a ``restic`` command but it is not working as intented, what do I do now?
+I ran a ``restic`` command but it is not working as intended, what do I do now?
 -------------------------------------------------------------------------------

 If you are running a restic command and it is not working as you hoped it would,